 These new electric scooters are cheap, easy, and fun.
 Many people are enjoying their use, however, with an increase in scooter riders, we are seeing a heavy increase in electric scooter accidents as some people on scooters are getting hit by cars.
 Utah has joined the many states allowing e-Scooter traffic.
 Although it permits these app-controlled scooters on its roadways, Utah does not have specific laws governing electric scooters, and every Utah city has varied, contradicting electric scooter laws governing scooters.
 So what laws apply to you in your city?
 How can you avoid a citation?
 What to do if you are in a scooter accident?

 For these questions, McMullin Injury Law has you covered.
 Let's start with the basics: Utah has an over-arching law that is the default for scooters.
 Utah Traffic Code § 41-6a-1115.
 This law can be altered by city ordinances but it is the place to start to understand the best way to protect yourself when it comes to scooters.
 Here are the things to know:

-- To ride a scooter, there is no requirement to have a driver’s license or driver’s permit.
+1. To ride a scooter, there is no requirement to have a driver’s license or driver’s permit.
 But, there are age restrictions.
-Anyone under 15 years old must be in the direct supervision of a parent or guardian.
+Anyone under 15 years old must be under the direct supervision of a parent or guardian.
 There are no exceptions.
 This is probably the most frequently violated law concerning scooters.